ioncodes/layle.me/content/posts/lego-rock-raiders-ru.md

 AddVectoredExceptionHandler(1, VectoredHandler);
 ```

 With the CD key placed in `C:\Data\cd.key`, no debugger attached, and the VEH installed to overwrite `debugthing`/`0x0076D160`, the game stopped crashing when we tried to upgrade the characters (I technically also removed all of the patches for the checksum checks)!
-I can't attach a video of it sadly as it takes quite a while for characters to be upgraded.
+I can't attach a video of it sadly as it takes quite a while for characters to be upgraded. <Add clip, speed up how they do that normally, easy>

 However, the story doesn't end here.
 I passed the crack on again for some testing and...